 The primary challenge to becoming an effective flight instructor is, ironically, to not fly and not talk on the radio (even though you desperately want to).
 Taking physical control in these two areas steals time and important learning opportunities from your student.
 Taking control also ruins their confidence and leads to frustration and demotivation (“I failed!”).
-Stated in a positive manner, your job and primary goal as CFI is to be an educator not pilot.
-Using only words and very occasional demonstrations, you must build skill and mastery in your student, incrementally turning over full control.
+To state that in a more positive manner, your job and primary goal as CFI is to be an educator not a pilot.
+Be very judicious with your words and very occasionally demonstrate.
+YOur job is to build skill and mastery in your student, incrementally turning over full control to your learner.
 Arms folded, stoic silence for three landings is my personal test for solo.
-One final landing after revealing the imminent solo (while signing the log) tests their nerves.
+One final landing after revealing the imminent solo (while signing the log) is a good idea also, to test their nerves (are you ready to be “all by yourself?”)
 No one said this was easy!

 Anytime you have physically taken the airplane away from a student quickly, you have missed the opportunity to verbally correct and have also degraded the confidence of your student.

 So at a basic level, the frustration of both CFI and learner, and interference from the CFI, can be the largest impediment to learning.
 How many times do you see a primary CFI and student exit a plane smiling – wouldn’t that be nice?
 The solution is creating (and maintaining) an honest and open relationship and managing expectations (a light tone and a little humor help too).
 Learning is a continuing process that requires patience and compassion; don’t expect initial perfection.
 The objective of every lesson is progress and “small wins.”
 As progress is obtained, it is also critical to recognize success and celebrate mastery.
 This is hugely motivating and every successful maneuver becomes the domain of the learner; “you handle the preflight, taxi and take-off.”
 You moved the needle and are turning over control.
 Progress in learning is “motivation magic.”